Do you toss away the tops of your beets when you’re preparing the roots for your meal? Or do you eat them, too?

 Not only are beet greens healthy, but they taste good, too.
 I particularly enjoy sautéeing my beet greens in some ghee just till tender.
 I use young beet greens (the smaller ones) in my salads, and I toss them in my green juices and smoothies, too.

 So, if you’ve been a beet greens tosser up until now, I hope you change your ways! 🙂

-And before I leave you, have you heard that my new book Part-Time Paleo: How To Go Paleo Without Going Crazy is almost here?
-Go check it out and I will send you all kinds of fun bonuses that you’re going to love!
-Get the details here!
+And before I leave you, have you heard about my book Part-Time Paleo: How To Go Paleo Without Going Crazy?
+Go check it out!

 Another great tool for going Paleo without going crazy is Dinner Answers — each week you’ll receive a complete dinner menu right in your email inbox!